araujofrancisco/docker-reverse-proxy-multi-domain/README.md

-Don't forget to add this 2 lines in your /etc/hosts file:
+Don't forget to add a line in your /etc/hosts file per each site you want to add:

 ```
 127.0.0.1	hosta